Husseindeeb0/ECoNet/README.md

-# 🎫 EventHub — AI-Powered Event Management Platform
+# 🎫 ECoNet — AI-Powered Event Management Platform

-EventHub is a state-of-the-art, full-stack event management and discovery platform.
+ECoNet is a state-of-the-art, full-stack event management and discovery platform.
 Built with **Next.js 15**, it combines stunning modern aesthetics with powerful AI-driven assistance, real-time WebSocket communication, and a robust booking infrastructure.

 ---